geekxflood/rubrik-exporter/README.md

 ## :muscle: How You Can Help

-We glady welcome contributions from the community.
+We gladly welcome contributions from the community.
 From updating the documentation to adding more functions for Python, all ideas are welcome.
 Thank you in advance for all of your issues, pull requests, and comments! :star:

 * [Contributing Guide](CONTRIBUTING.md)
 * [Code of Conduct](CODE_OF_CONDUCT.md)